macdougt/ykubernetes/README.md

 ### Architecture

+Kubernetes is made up of:
+- Control Plane
+- Data Plane

 #### Control Plane
-continually and actively manages every object's actual state to match the desired state you supplied
+Continually and actively manages every object's actual state to match the desired state you supplied

+Components:

+- API Server
+- Scheduler
+- Kubernetes Controller Manager
+- etcd
+- Cloud Controller Manager

+##### API Server

+Serves API for Kubernetes control plane.
+Handles internal and external requests. *kubectl*, *kubeadm* calls the API under the covers.

+##### Scheduler

+Schedules pods on specific nodes according to automated workflows and user defined conditions (including

+#### Data Plane
+*Machines* that can run containerized workloads.
+Each node is managed by the kubelet, an agent that receives commands from the control plane.

 `Truth be told, I started this page to help me grok k8s, and created the following section called Object Definitions with good intentions.
 I was copying the style of the k8s documentation and may as well posted a link or better never created this page.
 Reviewing the documentation has led me to a different choice, commenting on the content as I review.
 To access the list, I mean the long list of so called objects (use the link to the more accurately named` [Resource Types](https://kubernetes.io/docs/reference/kubectl/overview/#resource-types)`).
 I leave the following list here to remain in shame.`